isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/overview.md

 # Headless Adaptive Forms Overview

 Adobe Experience Manager Headless Adaptive Forms is an API-first form builder platform for developers and business users.
-You can use Headless Adaptive Forms to build and natively render a form in any website, application, or email. <!-- You can also use Headless Adaptive Forms to build custom data capture experiences for voice based or non-visual interactions. --> Headless Adaptive Forms provide the flexibility to render the forms for any channel in an optimal way.
+You can use Headless Adaptive Forms to build and natively render a form in any website or application. <!-- You can also use Headless Adaptive Forms to build custom data capture experiences for voice based or non-visual interactions. --> Headless Adaptive Forms provide the flexibility to render the forms for any channel in an optimal way.
 For example, a React app, any  SPA (Single Page Application), or a native mobile app.
 This helps improve the enrolment experience for customers leading to better conversion.
 Headless adaptive forms includes:

 * Omni-channel forms with a single source of truth to easily manage and update forms.
 * Channel agnostic JSON representation of forms for easy consumption in any application.